Intergroup violence in bursts: Solving the Ising model

-In the subsequent derivation, $\beta = 1/T$, without the Boltzmann constant.
+In the subsequent derivation, we use no Boltzmann constant (and no $\beta$ either), just $T$.
 The average value of a spin, $\bar{S_i}$, according to the Boltzmann distribution, with $P(S_{i}^-)$ standing for the probability that $S_{i}$ is negative and $P(S_{i}^+)$ that it is positive, is

-So far, we only dealt with conditional cooperators, but there are also unconditional defectors in proportion $p$.
-Accordingly, we define $M_{cc}$ as the average spin value of the conditional cooperators and $M_{ud}$ as the average spin value of the unconditional defectors.
+This result without non-fighters was inferred in an earlier study (author(s)).
+Here, we also deal with non-fighters in proportion $p > 0$.
+Accordingly, we define $M_{cc}$ as the average spin value of the conditional cooperators and $M_{ud}$ as the average spin value of the non-fighters.
 Note that $M_{ud} = S^-$.
-We assume that the unconditional defectors are homogeneously distributed across the network.
-Consequently, the mean field equation becomes
+We assume that the non-fighters are homogeneously distributed across the network.
+Accordingly, the mean field equation becomes

 The Hamiltonian for a single conditional cooperator becomes

 In the derivation of Eq.~\ref{eq:MF}, all terms that did not contain $\mp \Delta$ canceled each other out.
 For clarity, we remove these terms from Eq.~\ref{eq:redundant}, which results in